alcideio/pipeline/jenkins/readme.md

 # Jenkins | Security Scanning Kubernetes Cluster & Workloads Hygiene

-Alcide Advisor is an agentless Kubernetes audit, compliance and hygiene scanner that’s built to ensure a friciton free DevSecOps workflows.
+Alcide Advisor is an agentless Kubernetes audit, compliance and hygiene scanner that’s built to ensure a friction free DevSecOps workflows.
 Alcide Advisor can be plugged early in the development process and before moving to production.

 With Alcide Advisor, the security checks you can cover includes: